 As the Rockets headed to their locker room, a woman in the Richford stands stopped Coons, gave her a kiss on the cheek and patted her on the back side as if to tell her daughter, "we didn’t come all this way for nothing."

-The careless passes continued from both teams in the third quarter, when
+The careless passes continued from both teams in the third quarter, when the visitors outscored the Rebels 6-5 to tie the score at 19-19.

 After the hosts started the final quarter off with layups from Chelby Nystrom and Haley Buffum, a make from downtown by Richford’s Johanna Sherrer seemed to turn the tide.